-This manual provides commissioning, programming, operating, and troubleshooting instructions for Milnor® washer extractors equipped with the Milnor® E-P Plus® microprocessor control.
-See the installation manual for information on machine installation procedures and mechanical requirements.
-See the service manual for preventive maintenance, service procedures, and mechanical parts identification.
-See the schematic manual for electrical parts identification and electrical troubleshooting instructions.
+This manual tells how to start, program, operate, and repair washer-extractors with the Milnor[®] E-P Plus[®] microprocessor control.
+See the installation manual for installation procedures and mechanical requirements.
+See the maintenance manual for maintenance and repair procedures and to identify parts.
+See the schematic manual for electrical parts and electrical repair instructions.